-Jim Ratis completed his Articling placement with Nahwegahbow Corbiere in May 2017 and is the most recent Associate to join the Firm.
+Jim Ratis completed his Articling placement with Nahwegahbow Corbiere in May 2017.

 He received his Bachelor of Social Sciences (B.Soc.Sci.) with a specialization in political science and minor in criminology from the University of Ottawa, where he graduated Magna Cum Laude.
 He earned his Juris Doctor (J.D.) from Osgoode Hall Law School in April 2016.

 While at law school, Jim volunteered as a caseworker with the Community & Legal Aid Services Programme (CLASP) and worked as a Research Assistant to an Osgoode professor in the areas of Aboriginal and constitutional law.
 Jim is published in the political science journal American Politics Research.